MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 The following recommendations apply for most scenarios.
 Follow these recommendations unless you have a specific requirements that override them.

-### Azure Stack HCI switchless storage for retail, manufacturing or remote office scenarios

-For retail, manufacturing or remote office scenarios, a primary business concern is minimizing costs, yet the workloads that power these business scenarios are of utmost criticality, with very little tolerance for downtime.
-Azure Stack HCI offers the optimal solution by offering high levels of resiliency, and a cost-effective and scalable solution.
-Deploying Azure Stack HCI using multiple cluster nodes, provides built-in [storage fault tolerance and efficiency using Storage Spaces Direct][s2d-resiliency] and [Failover Clustering][failover-clustering] technologies to implement highly available compute, storage, and network infrastructure for containerized and virtualized workloads.
-For cost-effectiveness, you can scale deployments from a single node cluster, up to two or three nodes using the storage switchless design, with a minimum of only two 500GB data disks and 32 gigabytes (GB) of memory per node.
-To further minimize costs, the "switchless storage design" uses direct interconnects between each physical node with one or more network links for storage, thereby eliminating the requirement for dedicated switches for storage traffic.
-For maximum storage reliability and workload resiliency, it is recommended to deploy a minimum of 3-nodes in the HCI cluster and use the default configuration of a [3-way mirror for the infrastructure and user volumes](/azure-stack/hci/concepts/fault-tolerance#three-way-mirror).

 ### Azure Stack HCI directly integrates with Azure using Azure Arc, lowering the total cost of ownership (TCO) and operational overheads

 Azure Stack HCI 23H2 (and above) is deployed and managed from Azure, providing  built-in integration of Azure Arc and deployment of the [Azure Arc resource bridge](/azure/azure-arc/resource-bridge/overview) component as part of HCI cluster deployment process.
 Azure Stack HCI cluster nodes are enrolled with [Azure Arc for Servers](/azure-stack/hci/deploy/deployment-arc-register-server-permissions) as a prerequisite to initiating the cloud based deployment of the cluster.
+During deployment the mandatory extensions are installed on each cluster node, such as “Lifecycle Manager (_LCM_)”, “Edge Device Management” and “Telemetry and Diagnostics”.
 Once deployed, an HCI cluster can be monitored using Azure Monitor and Log Analytics, by enabling Azure Stack HCI Insights.
 [Feature updates for Azure Stack HCI are released periodically to enhance customer experience](/azure-stack/hci/release-information-23h2), these updates are controlled and managed using [Azure Update Management][azure-update-management].
 Workload resources, such as [Azure Arc VMs](/azure-stack/hci/manage/create-arc-virtual-machines), [Arc-enabled AKS][arc-enabled-aks] and [Azure Virtual Desktop (AVD) node pools](/azure/virtual-desktop/deploy-azure-virtual-desktop) can be deployed using Azure, by selecting an [Azure Stack HCI cluster's "custom location"](/azure-stack/hci/manage/azure-arc-vm-management-overview#components-of-azure-arc-vm-management) as the target for the workload deployment, these components provide centralized administration, management, and support.
 For customers that have existing Windows Server Datacenter Core Licenses with active Software Assurance (SA), it is possible to further reduce costs by applying Azure Hybrid Benefit to Azure Stack HCI, and Windows Server VMs and AKS clusters to optimize the costs for these services.

 To minimize the Azure Stack HCI cluster and workload operational management costs, consider using the Azure services below, which provide the following capabilities:

 - [Azure Monitor][azs-hci-monitor] to collect diagnostic logs and telemetry generated by HCI clusters and the Arc-enabled VM or Arc-enabled AKS workload for the purposes of monitoring, analytics, and alerting.
 - [Azure Update Management][azure-update-management] to manage updates for Azure Stack HCI clusters and Virtual Machines, to automate the deployment and reporting processes for security updates.
 - [Change Tracking and Inventory][az-auto-ct-and-inv].
-Track Azure Stack HCI VM configuration changes, this can be enable using Azure Arc.
+Track inventory and configuration changes for Arc VMs by using the "ChangeTracking-Windows" or "ChangeTracking-Linux" extensions.
+For additional information for how to enable and configure Change Tracking, see [Azure Automation Change Tracking for single machine and multiple machines](/azure/automation/change-tracking/manage-change-tracking-monitoring-agent).
 - [Azure Backup][azs-hci-vm-backup].
-Manage the backup of Azure Stack HCI VMs and their workloads.
+Manage the data backup of Azure Stack HCI and the workload.
 - [Azure Site Recovery][azs-hci-vm-dr].
-Implement and orchestrate disaster recovery for Azure Stack HCI VMs.
+Implement and orchestrate disaster recovery for Azure Stack HCI VMs with a secondary or DR site configured in Azure.
 - [Azure File Sync][az-file-sync].
 Synchronize and tier file shares that are hosted on Azure Stack HCI clusters.
 - [Arc-enabled Azure Kubernetes Service (AKS)][azs-hci-aks] Implement container orchestration.
 - [Azure Virtual Desktop (AVD)][azs-hci-avd].
 Implement node pools for VDI workloads on Azure Stack HCI.